 path to mariadb executable

-Change the path to reflect the location where mariadb actually is stored on your system.
-If you do not do this, a Broken pipe error will occur when you run mariadb-access.
+Change the path to reflect the location where the mariadb client tool is stored on your system.
+Otherwise, a Broken pipe error occurs when running mariadb-access.

 -?, --help